Canadian police hunt for suspects after 10 stabbed to death

 Authorities have said some of the victims were targeted and others appeared to have been chosen at random on the James Smith Cree Nation and in the town of Weldon in Saskatchewan province.
 They have given no motive for the crimes, which also left 18 people injured — but a senior Indigenous leader suggested drugs were somehow involved.

 Police believe the suspects were last spotted around midday on Sunday in the provincial capital of Regina, about 335 kilometers (210 miles) south of where the stabbings happened.
-Authorities have warned the three vast prairie provinces of central Canada — which also include Manitoba and Alberta — to be on alert, and U.S. border officials have been contacted.
+Authorities have warned Canada’s three vast prairie provinces — which also include Manitoba and Alberta — to be on alert, and U.S. border officials have been contacted.

-With the suspects at large, fear continued to grip communities in the rural, working class area of Saskatchewan surrounded by farmland that were terrorized by the crimes.
+With the suspects still at large, fear gripped communities in the rural, working class area of Saskatchewan surrounded by farmland that were terrorized by the crimes.
 One witness who said he lost family members described seeing people with bloody wounds scattered throughout the Indigenous reserve.

 “No one in this town is ever going to sleep again.
 They’re going to be terrified to open their door,” said Ruby Works, who also lost someone close to her and is a resident of Weldon, which has a population of about 200 and is home to many retirees.